svijayakumar32/e-Photosynthesis-rice/CO2_response_fitting/README.md

 All core logic is contained in `msuRACiFit_rice_params.R`, located in the `Scripts/` folder.

+The `Data/' subdirectory contains the gas exchange data files used in the analysis.

+- Raw data:
+`Gas_exchange_measurement_WT_plants.xls`

+- Cleaned input files:
+These are named using the pattern:
+`IR64-A009-07-33-05-0x_Wildtypex.xlsx`

 **Running the Analysis**

 To run the full analysis: